makahn64/klabs-hw-api-server/README.md

 If this is not done, then the algortihm that makes sure the voltage is correct will not work because it is not sensing the output volatge from the DAC.

+To do this, you will have to remove the jumpers on the Waveshare board that ties ADC0 and ADC1 to the potentiometer and photo resistor.
+You will also need to pull the jumpers that connect DAC0/DAC1 to the on-board LEDs.

 ## GET /getv/:channel
 Gets the voltage (and integer representation of the hex value) of a specific ADC channel (0..7).